manu-ox/SudokuSolver/README.md

 #### Features

-- Iterative Backtracking
+- Iterative Backtracking.
-- Customizable Input
+- Customizable Input.
-- Undo and Redo operations
+- Undo and Redo operations.
-- Error Handling
+- Error Handling.

+---

 #### How it works